echgo/echgo/README.md

     echgo/echgo:latest
 ```

 If the container was started, then the directory `/etc/echgo/configuration` is created.
 Here you will find the configuration for the different communication paths.
 Please fill in and save this as required.
-You can find an example of the configuration file [here](https://github.com/echgo/echgo/blob/master/.echgo.yaml).
 If you want to adjust the configuration.
 You do not have to restart the Docker container again.
 The software reads the configuration once before each run, so it is always up-to-date.

 The container is stopped automatically and removed.